National Association of VA Optometrists Constitution

 Treasurer.
 The Treasurer shall receive all monies paid to the Association and keep an accurate account of all funds received and disbursed for official activities.
 The Treasurer shall make a verbal and written report of all financial matters to the membership at the annual meeting.
 The Treasurer is the chair of the Finance Committee.
 He or she may serve an indefinite number of terms.

 Membership Director.
 The Membership Director will serve as the liaison with the Office of the Director, VA Optometry Service.
 In this capacity he or she will receive notification and contact information for those individuals newly hired for positions as optometrists within VA.
 The Membership Director welcomes the new Members to VA Optometry and NAVAO and provides them with information regarding VA Optometry and NAVAO.
 The Membership Director is the chair of the Membership Committee.

 Newsletter Editor.
-For the purpose of maintaining a formal communications link with the membership, the Newsletter Editor is responsible for publishing an informative newsletter at least four times a year and more frequently if directed by the President.
+For the purpose of maintaining a formal communications link with the membership, the Newsletter Editor is responsible for publishing an informative newsletter at least two times a year and more frequently if directed by the President.
 Co-editors may be appointed to fulfill this task.

 Immediate Past President.
 The Immediate Past President will continue on the Board for the purpose of providing guidance based upon previous experience with Association activities.

 American Optometric Association Representative (Ex-Officio).
 Upon request by the Board, a representative of the AOA will be named to a two-year (renewable) term as a non-voting member of the Board.
 This person will serve as liaison to the AOA Board of Trustees.

 American Academy of Optometry Representative (Ex-Officio).
 Upon request by the Board, a representative of the AAO will be named to a two-year (renewable) term as a non-voting member of the Board.
 This person will serve as liaison to the AAO Executive Council.